Check out this Outstanding line-up of Keynote Speakers

-Join Jeff Teper, Microsoft CVP for Office, OneDrive & SharePoint and Dan Holme, Director of Product Marketing for SharePoint, Yammer & Stream, to explore the latest innovations and road map for Microsoft 365.
+Join Jeff Teper, Microsoft CVP for Office, OneDrive & SharePoint and explore the latest innovations and road map for Microsoft 365.
 Learn how to make the most of powerful new capabilities across Microsoft 365 experiences to empower teamwork and employee engagement, and to create a culture of open learning and sharing.
 They will showcase how you can unlock new scenarios to work together with people inside, outside, and across your organisation.
 Don’t miss this kick-off to ESPC18!

 Building Engaging Solutions for Office 365

 Office 365 provides the core creative tools for over 135 million monthly active users and while there are amazing out of the box capabilities, you can also increase the effectiveness and productivity of end users by providing additional extensions and apps.
 Join Vesa Juvonen and special guests as they cover the latest news and announcements around the different extensibility options in Office 365 platform.
 They’ll keep SharePoint as our primary focus, but will absolutely also touch topics such as Azure, Microsoft Graph and Microsoft Teams to show in practice different solution designs.